mosaic-design-system/docs/src/components/dialog.md

       Similarly, the labels for [Buttons](/guidelines/buttons) in your **Dialog** should be short and concise, ideally one or two words.
 Their function should be obvious and clear, and follow similar conventions to other **Buttons** in your product. **Buttons** should be clear in their use - for example, a **Button** should say "Save" instead of "OK" in a form **Dialog** that is creating a new record.

+      ## Dialog sizes

+      The size of a **Dialog** should be appropriate to its content and, where possible, they should be consistent wherever they are used.
+If the height or width means that the **Dialog** looks out of proportion, or the amount of inputs force a scroll bar, then consider a different approach.

+      ## Dialog forms

+      If you are using a **Form Dialog**, then the fields must stack vertically to avoid making the **Dialog** too wide.
+You should avoid the use of columns entirely, as space will begin to feel cramped within the **Dialog**.

+      Be mindful of the length of a **Form Dialog**.
+With too many fields, the user's flow may be completely interrupted and the user will completely lose their focus on the task they actually wanted to originally complete.
+If there are more than three or four fields in a **Form Dialog**, the form may be more suited to its own separate page.

       ### Closing a Dialog